students walking on campus

 • Report the status of claims to the HR Director for those cases that remain open and are under litigation.

 • Continuously monitor the Certificates of Liability Insurance for all vendors performing on-site services via purchase orders/and or contracts committed by the Purchasing Department or Operations.
-Every month prepare mailings to all vendors with expiring insurance to update their coverage to the College.
+Every month prepare mailings to all vendors with expiring insurance to update their coverage to the University.

 • Manage the Blackboard site for the Purchasing Department includes all Purchasing Procedures, Policies, and Contracts Manual along with Guidelines of Expenditures.